openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 **Wealth Level**: 5

 *This exceptionally crafted katana is far heavier than the average blade of its type, bringing far more force to bear on its razor edge blade.
-A Dotaunki is known to cut foes in two.*
+A Dotanuki is known to cut foes in two.*

 **Properties**: Deadly 2, Weapon (Katana)